rackerlabs/rackspace-how-to/content/general/billing-services-overview.md

 ### Set a billing threshold

-The billing threshold option enables you to receive a notification if usage meets or exceeds the amount you specify.
+The billing threshold option enables you to receive a notification when usage meets or exceeds an amount you specify.
 When this occurs, Rackspace emails the primary contact and the billing contact.

 To enable this functionality, use the following steps: